Chances are that where you own a flat in Bilston and Bradley you actually own a long leasehold interest over your property

-It is generally considered that a property with over one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.
+It is generally considered that a property with more than one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the premises will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |